nops-io/nops-docs/pages/Developer/MAP API/map-migration-api.md

 ## Introduction

-The Map Migration API provides endpoints to manage and retrieve information about map migration projects.
-This includes listing all projects, retrieving details of a specific project, listing products within a project, and listing resources within a project.
+The nOps Map Migration API provides endpoints to manage and retrieve information about MAP Migration projects signed by customer with AWS.
+This includes listing all current MAP projects, retrieving details of a specific project, listing products within a project, and listing resources within a project.

 Try it in our [Public Swagger](https://app.nops.io/public_swagger/)